IamSreeman/oldblog/_posts/2020-05-10-views-on-religion.markdown

 You can watch it here-[![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/Ugyrzr5Ds8o/0.jpg)](https://www.youtube.com/watch?v=Ugyrzr5Ds8o)

+But when compared to Buddhism, Hinduism is still **far more unscientific**.
+But still there are religions which are even more unscientific than Hinduism.

 # Quotes related to Religion
 The following are some quotes about religion which are similar to my views.
 My views will overlap to the maximum extent with **Dirac**.
 But this was big that's why I didn't keep it on the photo)